10 easy resolutions to live your best home life this year

 As the calendar turns from one year to the next, you might take some time to reflect on all you’ve accomplished.
 But, since humans tend to be forward-thinking, that reflection may quickly turn to planning, often in the form of New Year’s resolutions.

 For many people, though, sticking to resolutions are a tricky challenge.
 They sound good in theory, but actually practicing them doesn’t always work out.
 That ends this year!
-We’ve got you covered with 10 easy-to-keep resolutions that aren’t a drag to keep up with.
-And because resolutions are in part about displaying resolve, we’re presenting these in affirmative “I will” formats.
-Visualize your success!
+At AMH, we’ve got you covered with 10 easy-to-keep resolutions that aren’t a drag to keep up with:

 I will make my bed every morning.